-Liverpool City Region (LCR) train passengers are to benefit from £340m of rail improvements over the next three years.
+Liverpool City Region (LCR) train passengers are to benefit from £340m of rail improvements in the Liverpool City Region.

 The investment, by Network Rail and the Liverpool City Region – much through Government’s Growth Deal funding– will provide passengers with faster, more frequent and more reliable train services by 2019.